Carthage Senior High School (Carthage, Missouri)

 Carthage High School is a public high school located in Carthage, Missouri, United States.
+It is a part of the Carthage R-IX School District.

+The district (of which this is the sole comprehensive high school) includes Carthage, Brooklyn Heights, Fidelity, and the southern portion of Carytown.

 History

 Carthage's first school likely opened around 1848, on the town square's north side.
 (Surviving records are unclear at best, but numerous sources make mention of such a school.)

 The first high school opened its doors at the present location in 1860, with Samuel Kealand acting as its first Principal.
 Officially named the Carthage Male and Female Academy, the school was built at a cost of $1,000, on donated land.
 As was fashionable at the time, the wood-framed building included a cupola, complete with a 125 lb (275 kg) cast iron bell, that was imported from Sheffield, England.
 The Male and Female Academy was destroyed in an 1861 fire, when the city was razed during the American Civil War.
 The bell is the only part of that original building that survives.
 It was restored and placed on permanent display in the current school in 1917, through donations from alumni.

 Following the Civil War, the Central School was built in 1872, on the location of the destroyed Male and Female Academy.
 A stately red brick structure, it stood on the corner of Main and Chestnut Streets for the next 79 years.
 After construction of the current school building to its north, the old Central School building was converted to an annex and renamed the Manual Arts Building.
 The building was eventually demolished in 1951, to make way for the current school's gymnasium addition.

 Due to the post-war zinc and lead mining boom in southwest Missouri, Carthage saw significant population growth.
 This led to the need for a larger high school.
-In 1904, the high school (the current junior high) was completed, at a cost of $100,000.
+In 1904, the high school (the current 6th Grade Center) was completed, at a cost of $100,000.